Besseggen

-Besseggen or Besseggi is a mountain ridge in Vågå Municipality in Innlandet county, Norway.
+Besseggen is a mountain ridge in Vågå Municipality in Innlandet county, Norway.
 The 1634 m tall mountain ridge is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 46 km southwest of the village of Vågåmo and about 30 km northwest of the village of Beitostølen.
-The mountain ridge is surrounded by several other notable mountains including Veslfjellet to the east and Besshø to the northwest.
+The mountain ridge is surrounded by several other notable mountains including Veslfjellet to the east and Besshøe to the northwest.
 The ridge runs between the lakes Gjende and Bessvatnet.

 The walk over Besseggen is one of the most popular mountain hikes in Norway.
 About 30,000 people walk this trip each year.
-The route over Besseggen starts at Gjendesheim, up to the trails highest point, Veslfjellet (at 1743 m), down Besseggen, further over the relatively flat area Bandet (at the foot of Besshø), and ends at Memurubu, where one may take the regularly scheduled ferry route back to Gjendesheim.
+The route over Besseggen starts at Gjendesheim, up to the trails highest point, Veslfjellet (at 1743 m), down Besseggen, further over the relatively flat area Bandet (at the foot of Besshøe), and ends at Memurubu, where one may take the regularly scheduled ferry route back to Gjendesheim.
 Many choose to do the hike in the other direction by starting at Memurubu after first taking the ferry there from Gjendesheim.
 The trip is estimated to take about 5–7 hours to walk without rest stops.

 From Besseggen there is a great view over the lakes Gjende and Bessvatnet.
 One of the unique aspects of the view is that Gjende lies almost 400 m lower than Bessvatnet, and while Bessvatnet has a blue color typical of other lakes, Gjende has a distinct green color.
 The green color is the result from glacier runoff containing clay (rock flour).
 Looking down towards Memurubu one can see the nearby river Muru coloring the water with a light colored runoff.